 Caution is indicated in the elderly on basic medical grounds.
 In particular it is recommended that the lowest effective dose be used in frail elderly patients or those with a low body weight.

-Cataflam tablets contain sucrose and therefore are not recommended for patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency.
+Cataflam tablets contain sucrose.
+Patients with rare hereditary problems of fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase insufficiency should not take this medicine.